ChR2/ChR2.github.io/about.md

 ### More Information

-Nerding out is my fulltime passion along with being a mom of two lovely little boys: Ian, Ayden and Anton.
+Nerding out is my fulltime passion along with being a mom of three lovely little boys: Ian, Ayden and Anton.

 Apart from all nerd things, I enjoy long distance running.
 This year I look forward to running the 2018 Chicago Marathon and NYC Marathon.
 I reside in Jackson Heights, the land of cheap and great multicultural food...and thus I am a self proclaimed Latina foodie.